exasol/pyexasol/README.md

 PyEXASOL is custom Python driver for [Exasol](https://www.exasol.com) created in [Badoo](https://badoo.com/team/).
 It helps us to handle massive volumes of data commonly associated with this database.

 You may expect significant performance improvement over existing ODBC / JDBC solutions in single process scenario involving pandas.
-It is also possible to split data set across multiple processes and multiple servers to achieve linear scalability.
+It is also possible to split data set across multiple processes and servers to achieve linear scalability.
 With PyEXASOL you are not limited by single CPU core.

 ## Quick links